 Marriage for these couples turns meaningless as they lack the excitement to rekindle their relationship.
 Couples are unsure of their relationship status and feel as if they are stuck in a loveless marriage.

-Read this MomJunction post to learn about the signs of a loveless marriage, and what you can do to bring the love back into the relationship.
+This post will tell you the signs of being in a loveless marriage and what you can do to improve it.

 Is ‘Love’ The Missing Ingredient In Your Marriage?

 You do not wake up one day and realize that you are stuck in a loveless marriage.
 No, it does not work that way.

 You end up accumulating all the small and big things that start to drain you mentally.
 And before you know it, you may find yourself questioning the relationship.
 Couples might not drift apart deliberately, but when things in life, such as kids, job, etc., start to catch up, the relationship tends to take a back seat.

 Eventually, in an attempt to raise the kids in a peaceful environment or accumulate sufficient wealth, you do not realize that you are losing something more valuable than any of the material things you’re after — the love in your marriage.

 Signs You Are In A Loveless Marriage